 16. Miniature Schnauzer

-The Miniature Schnauzer is a friendly, affectionate dog who loves to follow his family everywhere.
-These cute, little, bearded dogs crave attention and want to be wherever you are.
+The Miniature Schnauzer is a friendly, affectionate dog that loves to follow his family everywhere.
+These cute little bearded dogs crave attention and want to be wherever you are.
 They like to play and run around.
 They are also great watchdogs and will bark to alert you of any noise or movement.
 You can save money on an expensive home security system when the Miniature Schnauzer is in your house!